violetdang26/JavaProjects/README.md

 # JavaProjects
-A collection of programming projects in Java
+A collection of programming projects in Java in Data Structures course taught by Dr. Paul Blaer at Columbia.
+Grade: A